SDU-eScience/UCloud/docs/developer-guide/accounting-and-projects/accounting/allocations.md

 #     "next": null
 # }

+# As we can see, in our initial state, the root has 1000 core hours remaining and the leaf has 500.

+# We now perform our charge of a single core hour.

 # Authenticated as ucloud
 curl -XPOST -H "Authorization: Bearer $accessToken" -H "Content-Type: content-type: application/json; charset=utf-8" "$host/api/accounting/charge" -d '{
     "items": [